Contains at least 60% of recycled materials.

 Recycled content was a wastage, but has been processed to become a ‘new’ material.
-Paper and cardboard that is to be recycled is broken down into small pieces and turned into a glue-like substance called the pulp.
-This pulp is usually mixed with virgin paper, as every time paper is recycled, it looses a little structural integrity.
+Paper and cardboard that is to be recycled is broken down into small pieces and turned into "new" pulp.
+This pulp is usually mixed with virgin paper, as every time paper is recycled, it loses a little structural integrity.
 The pulp is then pressed and dried, resulting in cardboard.

-Plastic packaging can also be recycled in a similar way.
-However, mixing virgin and recycled plastics often has an effect on the final colour as well as structural integrity.
+Plastic packaging can also be recycled in a similar way: mixing recycled and virgin material to keep the structural integrity.

 Why you should use recycled materials